 Electromagnetic Fields and Health Effects

 The Body Electric.
 (1985) Dr. Robert O. Becker.
-This is a classic read on how an orthopedic surgeon examining tiny electrical impulses causing bone fractures to heal wound up studying regeneration of limbs and along the way obtaining a broader understanding of the effects of electromagnetic radiation.
-His book reads like a detective novel that is hard to put down.
+This is a must read classic for those beginning to understand the science and background of electromagnetic radiation.
+The book is written by an orthopedic surgeon who falls into research examining tiny electrical impulses causing bone fractures to heal and finds that regeneration of limbs can occur in certain species.
+Along the way he obtains a broader understanding of the effects of electromagnetic radiation on living organisms.
+His fascinating book reads like a detective novel that is hard to put down.
 He pursues important research despite others in his field who dismiss him.
 Dr. Becker details how electrical currents affect all living things with sober and eloquent warnings in the last chapter about the continued rise of wireless devices on planetary health.

 - Cross Currents: The Perils of Electropollution.
 (1990) Dr. Robert O. Becker.
 This book was written by an orthopedic surgeon and a pioneering researcher in the field of EMF current and bone healing.
 He explains more about the newer research regarding all electric fields and how this can affect every system in our bodies.
 Well written.
 This book comes after his classic and wonderfully written “The Body Electric”.

 - Electromagnetic Fields: A consumer’s Guide to the Issues and How to protect Ourselves.
 (1995, 2000) Blake Levitt has written another important book which explains this complex issue with intelligence and clarity.
 She writes about the many facets of this issue even explaining in simple and not overwhelming detail electromagnetic frequencies and electricity.
 She then details how our bodies and cells generate and use electric signals to operate.
 Reports of impacts on humans and animals is included.
 The results of earlier studies which have been the basis of our modern research are highlighted and should not be ignored.
 This work is a good and easy read before diving into the newer research.
 It provides a solid foundation of knowledge for physicians, researchers and the public.